 3. It makes you more secure

-You know that no matter how sick or ill-disposed you are, you will now have a partner who will ‘love and cherish’ you irrespective of the circumstance.
-Or that when your relationship hits troubled waters, you will both try a little harder to work through your issues and make things work.
+And that definitely makes it one of the top 10 reasons to get married.
+You know that no matter how sick or ill-disposed you are, you will now have a partner who will love and cherish you irrespective of the circumstance.
+Or that, when your relationship hits troubled waters, you will both try a little harder to work through your issues and make things work.

 4. You solidify your trust and commitment

-Romantic love is essentially made up of four key components – attraction, interest, trust and commitment.
+Romantic love is essentially made up of four key components – attraction, interest, trust, and commitment.
 Without trust and commitment, attraction and interest in each other cannot be sustained.
 They fade away with time, slowly but surely.
+So, if you want to keep yourselves really tethered, marriage can do the job for you.

 One of the positive reasons for marriage is that it solidifies your trust and commitment toward each other as well as your relationship.
+When you feel a sense of being bound to the other person, you feel a much larger need to prove your love to them.
 That, in turn, improves the odds of partners sticking together for a lifetime.

 5. You have a partner for life

-From sharing stresses of work, finances, relationships to talking your problems through and working out recovery plans, marriage gives you a partner for life, a mate who will always be on your team.
+From sharing stresses of work, finances, and relationships to talking your problems through and working out recovery plans, marriage gives you a partner for life, a mate who will always be on your team.
+So, even if you’re not entirely convinced or in love, this could be one of the practical reasons to get married.
+Know that a good marriage is not only about love but about finding companionship in a partner.

 6. A whole new level of intimacy

-Just the look on your spouse’s face is enough to tell you what’s going on in their mind.
+Just a look at your spouse’s face is enough to tell you what’s going on in their mind.
 You can tell they’ve had a bad day at work if they reach for a beer first thing after getting home.
-Or that they’re in the mood for some action if they’re looking at you’re a certain way.
+Or that they’re in the mood for some action if they’re looking at you in a certain way.
+That closeness itself is so special that one doesn’t even need 10 reasons to get married.

 7. It makes financial sense